builtbycorelot/NFL/README.md

 ## CLI Usage

-The repository provides a small command line tool for validating NFL graphs and exporting them as an OpenAPI specification:
+The repository provides a small command line tool for validating NFL graphs and exporting them as an OpenAPI specification or other semantic formats:

 ```bash
 $ python -m cli.nfl_cli examples/simple.json --export-openapi graph.openapi.json